zenprospect/slate/source/includes/_people.md

 This endpoint enriches a person's information, the more information you pass in, the more likely we can find a match.

-Each successful enrichment costs a fraction of your lead credits.
-An enrichment is successful when Apollo returns all of the following information for a person: Name, Linkedin Profile, Current Company Information (Note that an enrichment may charge you credit even without returning an email).
-Typically this is 0.01 credits per successful enrichment.
+The enrich endpoint charges credits you for its usage.
+If a verified email is successfully returned, it will cost you 1 credit.
+If an email is not found, but Apollo successfully found ALL of the following information: Name, Linkedin Profile, Current Company Information, Apollo will charge a fraction of a credit.
+Typically this is 0.01 credit per successful enrichment without email.
 But it may be higher depending on your specific plan.

+The enrich endpoint charges credits even if the person is already in your CRM.
+The enrich endpoint also charges credits if you pass in the same information multiple times.

 `GET https://api.apollo.io/v1/people/match`